 - I rolled out my dough to about 7-8mm thickness and used cookie cutters that were 4-5cm in diameter.
 My cookies were done baking at the 8 minute mark.
 If you use a larger cookie cutter or thicker dough, you may need to increase the cooking time slightly.

-- I recommend keeping a really close eye on these cookies when baking since they brown and burn easily.
+- I recommend that you keep a really close eye on these cookies when baking since they brown and burn easily.
 Since the cookies are on the smaller side, they bake up really fast.

 - I used these snowflake stamp cookie cutters and they worked perfectly with this cookie dough.
 They look so fancy with minimal effort!